What is the purpose of the ACCESS for ELLs assessment?

-WIDA states that the average test time for Kindergarten ACCESS for ELLs is about 35 minutes, with the lowest ELL proficiency level finishing in about 10 minutes and the highest proficiency level 3 November 14, 2012 student needing about 75 minutes.
+WIDA states that the average test time for Kindergarten ACCESS for ELLs is about 35 minutes, with the lowest EL proficiency level finishing in about 10 minutes and the highest proficiency level student needing about 75 minutes.
 Additionally, test administration time lessens as test administrator assessment familiarity increases.

 NOTE: Times provided include time for logistics of material distribution/collection and a break in between tests.
 Please review the “District and School ACCESS for ELLs® Listening, Reading, Writing and Speaking Test Administration Manual” for scheduling support.
 The manual is available for download at both the WIDA and MetriTech websites and will be shipped with ACCESS for ELLs test materials.

-To administer ACCESS for ELLs the individual must:back to top
+To administer ACCESS for ELLs the individual must:

 NOTE: Student teachers may not serve as Test Administrators in charge of administering ACCESS for ELLs.
 However, they may serve as proctors who assist the Test Administrators.